The 12 Most Magical Spots in Kurdistan (Iraq) You Can’t Miss

 11. Rawanduz Canyon

-Adventure seekers alert!
-Rawanduz Canyon plunges dramatically over 1,000 feet with sheer limestone cliffs that make your palms sweat.
-This massive gorge carved by the Greater Zab River rivals the grandeur of famous canyons worldwide.
-The canyon’s signature experience is riding the Teleferik cable car that dangles you high above the gorge with 360-degree mountain views.
-My knuckles turned white gripping the rail!
+Adventure seekers, buckle up!
+Rawanduz Canyon plunges dramatically over 1,000 feet with sheer limestone cliffs that’ll make your palms sweat.
+This massive gorge carved by the Greater Zab River is often compared to the Grand Canyon and spans 10 kilometers.

 Rawanduz Canyon's breathtaking beauty captured in a single frame, where rugged cliffs meet the dance of sunlight and shadows.